Singer-songwriter Buffy Sainte-Marie turns 79 today.

 Left: With Buffy after her August 26, 2016 performance at The Dakota in Minneapolis.

 I particularly appreciate and am inspired by Buffy's passion and purposefulness – and by the way she blends her art and social activism.
 I’ve seen her four times in concert, and had the privilege of meeting and talking with her on three of these occasions.
-She’s creative, articulate, warm, and funny – a very human human being, in other words.
+She’s creative, articulate, warm, and funny – a very human human being.

 Buffy's most recent album is the award-winning Medicine Songs (2017), about which Buffy says the following.

 [Medicine Songs] is a collection of front line songs about unity and resistance – some brand new and some classics – and I want to put them to work.
 These are songs I've been writing for over fifty years, and what troubles people today are still the same damn issues from 30-40-50 years ago: war, oppression, inequity, violence, rankism of all kinds, the pecking order, bullying, racketeering and systemic greed.
 Some of these songs come from the other side of that: positivity, common sense, romance, equity and enthusiasm for life.

 [. . .]
 I really want this collection of songs to be like medicine, to be of some help or encouragement, to maybe do some good.
 Songs can motivate you and advance your own ideas, encourage and support collaborations and be part of making change globally and at home.
 They do that for me and I hope this album can be positive and provide thoughts and remedies that rock your world and inspire new ideas of your own.